Ship camouflage: Other navies

 Italian ships of Mussolini's navy retained its pre-war scheme of light gray overall for its smaller ships, but the larger units mostly had dazzle camouflage of dark gray, light sea blue, light sea green and light gray.
 Italian foredecks had a high-visibility pattern of red and white diagonal stripes so that their own aircraft would not attack them.

 Japanese ships were generally not camouflaged.
 In special tactical situations, camouflage could be improvised, as when the battleships Yamato and Musashi had their decks blackened with a mixture of soot to help them hide while passing through the San Bernardino Strait at night in the October 1944 Battle of Leyte Gulf.
 Japanese ships largely retained their pre-war dark gray paint scheme, although some major units like aircraft carriers changed to a dark sea green.
 Some aircraft carriers had their flight decks painted in a dazzle camouflage, but this seems to have been ineffective.
 By 1945, with the remnants of the Japanese Navy seeking to hide from American air power, its battleships were painted in a variety of camouflage measures.
-Haruna for example wore olive green overall, its turrets painted light green with gray stripes, whereas Ise's olive dress was broken up with patches of gray, red-brown, yellow, and dark green.
+Haruna, for example, wore olive green overall, its turrets painted light green with gray stripes, whereas Ise's olive dress was broken up with patches of gray, red-brown, yellow, and dark green.

 Soviet ships were dark gray overall, sometimes with medium gray upperworks.

 The French Navy used light gray before the war and under the Vichy regime.
 Free French ships that operated with the British adopted one of the British schemes.
 Those that were refitted in American shipyards were usually repainted in the American Measure 22.

 Later uses

 After the Second World War, the universal adoption of radar made traditional camouflage generally less effective, and led to development of stealth ships, a form of radar camouflage.
 However, camouflage may have helped United States warships avoid hits from Vietnamese shore batteries which used optical rangefinders.
 Some U.S. Navy PTF boats were camouflaged experimentally in 1975 with green overall, broken up by patterns of gray and black.
 USS Freedom, a littoral combat ship, is however said to be the first U.S. Navy ship to have camouflage reminiscent of that used in the World Wars.

+In 2023, Black Sea Fleet of the Russian Navy applied camouflage to their Admiral Grigorovich Class frigate Admiral Essen.
+By making the ship appear smaller than it actually was, they were hoping to confuse remote operators of Ukrainian uncrewed surface vessels (USV) into thinking the ship was less valuable than it was.
+USV drones that rely on video feed from cameras and do not have advanced radars.